In Exercises 53 and 54, find both dy/dx (treating y as a differen... | Channels for Pearson+

 Implicit Differentiation

 Implicit differentiation is a technique used to find the derivative of a function when it is not explicitly solved for one variable in terms of another.
-In the equation x³ + y² = sin²y, both x and y are mixed together, requiring implicit differentiation to find dy/dx by differentiating both sides with respect to x, treating y as a function of x.
+In the equation xy³ + x²y = 6, both x and y are mixed together, so we differentiate both sides with respect to x, treating y as a function of x, and apply the chain rule where necessary.

 Recommended video: